mangoseller/ParameterPGD/README.md

 2. _OOD Tests_: Tests featuring novel number formats and operators, as well as cross-boundary cases - these tests are intended to simulate and test out-of-distribution generalization
 3. _Boundary Tests_: We focus on samples at the edge of the valid/invalid decision boundaries, which are particularly challenging to classify correctly.

-   E.g. `398 + 1` - While not invalid, this is very close to the invalid decision boundary for addition `> 400`
+    e.g. `398 + 1` - While not considered an invalid case, this is very close to the prescribed invalid decision boundary for addition `> 400`

 ## Noise Robustness
 For the noise robustness tests, statistical analysis showed that both _PGD_-based models significantly outperformed the controls in terms of invalid recall.
 The **full_pgd** model was significantly better than: